learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 Refresh the page and view the Elements tab again.
 You should see that a new, self-closing child-node has appeared underneath `body`.
-You can use the disclosure triangle to see which children are "wrapped" or "nested within" the `body` tag.
+You can use the disclosure triangle to see which children are wrapped or nested within the `body` tag.

 Next, we'll add a paragraph below the title.
 We'll also add some highlighted